sketchy9989/Save-the-Farm-PHP/README.md

 # Save the Farm!
 PHP
- interactive fiction game in PHP
+ Solution to the Codecademy project "Save the Farm" - interactive fiction game in PHP.